Rays hit 4 homers, Glasnow fans 10 in 7-5 win against Yanks - WHIZ News

 But the Rays have pop, too.
 Arozarena homered for the second time this series, with two outs in the first against rookie Deivi García, who at 21 years, 140 days, became the youngest Yankees pitcher to make a postseason start.
 Arozarena’s opposite-field shot landed in the home run deck in right.

 García served as an opener for J.A.
 Happ, who surrendered Zunino’s two-run shot off the façade of the second deck in left with two outs in the second for a 2-1 lead.
-Happ also gave up Manuel Margot’s two-run homer to straightaway center with one out in the third for a 5-1 lead.
-Margot played for the San Diego Padres for four seasons before being traded to the Rays for reliever Emilio Pagán
+Happ also gave up Manuel Margot’s two-run homer to straightaway center with one out in the third that made it 5-1.

+Happ, who had not pitched since Sept.
+25, said he preferred to be used as a starter.

+“They explained to me that it was going to be a short outing,” García said.
+“I didn’t know exactly how many pitches, how many innings, anything like that, (but) I just went about it like a regular outing.
+Preparation was the same and routine was the same.

 The lead was just enough to survive Stanton’s three-run shot.